kszr/rpc/README.txt

 1. In order to build the proxy server-client system, simply run make inside gen-cpp/, making sure that the relevant libraries such as Boost and Apache Thrift are installed.
 2. The main() function for the server is located in gen-cpp/MyProxy_server.cpp
 3. The main() function for the client is located in gen-cpp/MyProxy_client.cpp
 4. The cache size is 1024 KB by default.
-To change this, simply change the “cache_capacity” constant inside MyProxy_server.cpp.
+To change this, simply change the “capacity” constant inside MyProxy_server.cpp.
 5. To change the cache replacement policy, simply uncomment the desired #include directive at the top of MyProxy_server.cpp, and make sure all other cache policies are commented out, since a failure to do so would lead to duplicate definition errors.
 6. To change the workload, call the appropriate method of the Workload object.
 The Workload class is defined in the workloads/ directory, which is located at the same level as gen-cpp/.
 7. To run the proxy-server, simply run ./MyProxy_server from gen-cpp/.